 Lena Maitland, Bill Legget and Robin Grant grow up together in the sleepy English village of Howdean.
 Lena returns to Howdean as an adult, feeling weary of life.
-She feels newly invigorated after being reintroduced to Bill and Robin who are working together on a scientific project.
+She becomes newly invigorated after being reintroduced to Bill and Robin who are working together on a scientific project.
 She happily becomes an assistant to the two of them in their barn laboratory.
 They successfully demonstrate the finished device – one that can create an exact duplicate of any object placed in its chamber.
 They then set about developing this and its possibilities.
-However, Bill is shattered when Robin and Lena announce their engagement as he was in love with Lena too.
-As the two are married, he becomes obsessed with perfecting the means of using the device to replicate living objects.
+Bill is then shattered when Robin and Lena announce their engagement due to the fact that he was in love with Lena too.
+As the two are married, Bill becomes obsessed with perfecting a means of using the device to replicate living objects.
 He then announces that he wants to create a duplicate of Lena that will love him instead of Robin.

 Terence Fisher (1904-80) was the director most associated with Hammer Films.
 Fisher started out working as an editor in the British film industry in the 1930s.
 He began directing in 1948 and made his debut for Hammer with his ninth film, the non-genre thriller The Last Page (1951).
-Four Sided Triangle was his fourth film for them.
-His (and Hammer’s) big success would come a few years later with the double-slam of The Curse of Frankenstein (1957) and Dracula/The Horror of Dracula (1958), which created the massive Anglo-horror cycle of the 1960s through the 70s, made Hammer’s name into legend, Fisher into a cult director and launched the careers of Christopher Lee and Peter Cushing.
+Four Sided Triangle was his fourth film for Hammer who at that point were not associated with horror films.
+Fisher (and Hammer’s) big success would come a few years later with the double-slam of The Curse of Frankenstein (1957) and Dracula/The Horror of Dracula (1958), which created the massive Anglo-Horror Cycle of the 1960s through the 70s, made Hammer’s name into legend, Fisher into a cult director and launched the careers of Christopher Lee and Peter Cushing.
 (See below for Terence Fisher’s other genre films).

 Four Sided Triangle was an earlier work from both Hammer and Terence Fisher – made alongside another science-fiction film Spaceways (1953) the same year.
 This was four years before Hammer and Fisher changed the face of the English horror film.
 At this point, the infusion in the bloodstream of the British film industry that Hammer wrought was not on the horizon and Four Sided Triangle was simply a British quota quickie, made cheaply, shot in black-and-white and with a largely nondescript visual style.
-Of course that would change with The Curse of Frankenstein, which moved into colour and the sense of florid Gothic that Fisher would subsequently discover.
+Of course that would change with The Curse of Frankenstein, which moved into colour and is the point where Fisher discovered a sense of florid Gothic style.

 Four Sided Triangle does not have very high reputation and/or is frequently overlooked by purveyors of the Anglo-horror cycle.
 And for reasons that it is no more than a routinely dashed off film, it features none of the Hammer stars beyond the Fisher name nor has much that lights the screen up in any interesting way.
 The one scene where Fisher displays the promise that made him a cult director in the two decades ahead is the one where John Van Eyssen and Barbara Payton enter a party to announce their engagement and Fisher’s camera abruptly races into closeup at Stephen Murray’s shocked reaction, belying the cheer of all around him, and of Barbara sensing this as Murray gives his polite congratulations to the happy couple.

-It could also be that Terence Fisher was not that interested in science-fiction – as witness his later trilogy of films The Earth Dies Screaming (1964), Island of Terror (1966) and Night of the Big Heat (1967), which are unremarkable in comparison to his horror films – and that he seemed to prefer the period setting of the Hammer films he directed and the rich play of symbolism it allowed him.
+It could also be that Terence Fisher was not that interested in science-fiction – as witness his later trilogy of films The Earth Dies Screaming (1964), Island of Terror (1966) and Night of the Big Heat (1967), which are for the most part unremarkable in comparison to his horror films – and that he seemed to prefer the period setting of the Hammer films and the rich play of symbolism it allowed him.
 Notedly the film here is most alive when Stephen Murray descends into obsession in the laboratory and the film takes on a Gothic fervour.